REDLab-Team/gnirps/core/README.md

 ### Principles
 If an error occurred, the mailing configuration is checked and the mail is sent only with the folowing configuration :
-* the mail sending is enabled : param gnirps.core.mail-sender.enable=true
+* the send mail feature is enabled: set param 'gnirps.core.mail-sender.enable=true' into 'application.yml'
-* all the hosts, user/password, and recipients are valid
+* hosts, credentials and recipients are valid

 ### Mail notifications
-The google SMTP is no longer available.
+The Google SMTP is no longer available.
 We have to configure the mailing information.
-We have two way to do this :
+We have two ways to do this :
-- define the following environment variables
+- define the following environment variables :
-  - GNIRPS.CORE.MAIL-SENDER.HOST
+  - 'GNIRPS.CORE.MAIL-SENDER.HOST'
-  - GNIRPS.CORE.MAIL-SENDER.USERNAME
+  - 'GNIRPS.CORE.MAIL-SENDER.USERNAME'
-  - GNIRPS.CORE.MAIL-SENDER.PASSWORD
+  - 'GNIRPS.CORE.MAIL-SENDER.PASSWORD'
-  - GNIRPS.CORE.MAIL-SENDER.RECIPIENTS
+  - 'GNIRPS.CORE.MAIL-SENDER.RECIPIENTS'
-- or overwrite the following properties in application.yml
+- or overwrite the following properties in 'application.yml'
-  - gnirps.core.mail-sender.host
+  - 'gnirps.core.mail-sender.host'
-  - gnirps.core.mail-sender.username
+  - 'gnirps.core.mail-sender.username'
-  - gnirps.core.mail-sender.password
+  - 'gnirps.core.mail-sender.password'
-  - gnirps.core.mail-sender.recipients
+  - 'gnirps.core.mail-sender.recipients'